 We invite you to submit written comments on the draft report during the 60 calendar day consultation period.
 Your feedback will be considered in preparing the final report.

-The public consultation period will close on
+The public consultation period closed on

 8 October 2018.